 But, if you want to donate wrapping paper for our officers and staff to wrap your present, that would be welcome, too.

 Or you can order online and get your present delivered straight to your local police officers.

-As well as checking out your local Essex Police district facebook page, you can also get regular updates about the work our officers and staff do, day in and day out across Essex, to help people, keep you safe and catch criminals, by signing up to receive our weekly newsletter.
+As well as checking out your local Essex Police district facebook page, you can also get regular updates about the work our officers and staff do, day in and day out across Essex, to help people, keep you safe and catch criminals, by signing up to receive our weekly newsletter, Dispatch.